amanlai/stack-overflow-answers/machine-learning-related/python-implementation-of-r-findcorrelation/readme.md

 ## How to implement R's `caret::findCorrelation` in Python

-This post was originally posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/75379515/19123103
+<sup> This post was originally posted as an answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/a/75379515/19123103). </sup>

 > #### Remove highly correlated columns from a pandas dataframe
 >